tskit-dev/tskit/docs/stats.md

 ### Strictness, and which branches count?

-Most statistics are not be affected by invariant sites, and hence do not depend on any part of the tree that is not ancestral to any of the sample sets.
+Most statistics are not affected by invariant sites, and hence do not depend on any part of the tree that is not ancestral to any of the sample sets.
-However, some statistics are different: for instance, {meth}`TreeSequence.genetic_relatedness` with `centre=False` (and `polarised=True`, the default for that method) adds up for a pair of samples the total number of alleles (or total area of branches) that is either ancestral to both samples *or ancestral to neither*.
+However, some statistics are different: for instance, given a pair of samples, {meth}`TreeSequence.genetic_relatedness` with `centre=False` (and `polarised=True`, the default for that method) adds up the total number of alleles (or total area of branches) that is either ancestral to both samples *or ancestral to neither*.
 So, it depends on what else is in the tree sequence.
 (For this reason, we don't recommend actually *using* this combination of options for genetic